Saikrishnan10/Analysis-of-service-requests-in-the-city-of-Chicago/README.md

  ### **Storage of Structured data:**

 Using the pandas package present in python, the four CSV datas were transformed into a data frame and was subjected to data cleaning process.
 After cleaning and transforming data, structured data were stored and saved individually in CSV format into a Relational database, a PostgreSQL DB.
 With the help of the psycopg2 package, a connection is made with the localhost.
 Then pandas data frames are created using the pandas.io.sql package in Python to extract the data from this table.
+The four structured data are available under the file names (Tree Trims Data, Rodent Infestation Data, Garbage Data and Potholes Data)

 ### **Data Visualization:**